 Implementation Tool: Billing

-Quick Guide on Bundled Payments for Behavioral Health Integration Services
+Quick Guide on Behavioral Health Integration Services

 The payment structure may be used to treat patients with any behavioral health condition that is being treated by the billing practitioner, including substance use disorders.